-Fabry disease causes clusters of small, dark red spots on the skin (angiokeratomas) and many systemic symptoms due to the deposition of globotriaosylceramide in multiple organs.
+Fabry disease causes clusters of angiokeratomas (small, dark red spots on the skin) and many systemic symptoms due to the deposition of globotriaosylceramide (Gb3) in multiple organs.

-The estimated prevalence in males is about one in 40,000 to 60,000 of the population .
-Fabry disease generally affects males more severely and at an earlier age than females because its inheritance is X-linked (males only carry one X chromosome whereas females have two).
+The estimated prevalence in males is about one in 40,000–60,000 of the population .
+Fabry disease generally affects men and boys more severely and at an earlier age than women and girls because its inheritance is X-linked (the male sex only carries one X chromosome whereas females have two).
 Fabry disease can occur in all ethnic groups .

 The age of onset of Fabry disease can range from the second to the fifth decade of life or later.

 Fabry disease is caused by a mutation of the alpha-galactosidase A gene (GLA) mapped to the long arm of the X chromosome .
 There are hundreds of different pathogenic variants of the mutation, resulting in differing symptoms and variable severity .
-Males with Fabry disease pass the gene on to all daughters but to none of their sons.
-Females with Fabry disease have a 50% chance of passing the gene onto their daughters or to their sons.
-Some females are affected as severely as males due to random X chromosome inactivation .
+Men with Fabry disease pass the gene on to all daughters but to none of their sons.
+Women with Fabry disease have a 50% chance of passing the gene onto their daughters or to their sons.
+Some women and girls are affected as severely as men and boys due to a random X chromosome inactivation .

-The enzyme alpha-galactosidase A catalyses the separation (cleavage) of the terminal galactose from globotriaosylceramide (Gb3).
 Gb3 is an intermediate in the degradative pathway of globoside (a glycosphingolipid), a major component of some cell membranes.
+The enzyme alpha-galactosidase A catalyses the cleavage (separation) of the terminal galactose from Gb3.
 Lack of the alpha-galactosidase A enzyme leads to accumulation of Gb3 in various tissues, leading to cell death.
 The most clinically significant sites of accumulation of Gb3 are blood vessels of the skin, heart, nerves, and kidneys .

 The characteristic features of Fabry disease are:

-Dermatological manifestations occur in more than 70% of patients with Fabry disease, with a mean age of onset of 17 years .
+Dermatological manifestations occur in more than 70% of patients with Fabry disease, with a mean age of onset at 17 years .

-In Fabry disease, angiokeratomas are caused by the accumulation of Gb3 in the dermal endothelial cells, which leads to bulge and incompetence of the vessel wall .
-The angiokeratomas usually localise to the bathing suit area (from the umbilicus to the upper thighs, including the genitals).
+In Fabry disease, angiokeratomas are caused by the accumulation of Gb3 in the dermal endothelial cells, which leads to bulge and incompetence of the vessel walls .
+The angiokeratomas usually localise in the bathing suit area (from the umbilicus to the upper thighs, including the genitals).
 More than one-third of patients also develop angiokeratomas and telangiectasia on the lips and inside the mouth .

 There is no correlation between the severity of the disease and the extent of angiokeratomas .

-Hypohidrosis is a common feature of Fabry disease which leads to dry skin and heat intolerance .
-It is likely the result of abnormal autonomic nerve response due to Gb3 deposition.
+Hypohidrosis is a common feature of Fabry disease that leads to dry skin and heat intolerance .
+It is likely the result of an abnormal autonomic nerve response due to Gb3 deposition.